American Airlines to Webcast R - GuruFocus.com

-FORT WORTH, Texas, May 24, 2023 (GLOBE NEWSWIRE) -- American Airlines Group Inc. ( AAL) CFO Devon May will participate in a fireside chat at the 2023 Wolfe Research Global Transportation & Industrials Conference on Thursday, May 25, at 9:20 a.m.
+FORT WORTH, Texas, May 26, 2023 (GLOBE NEWSWIRE) -- American Airlines Group Inc. ( AAL) CEO Robert Isom will participate in a fireside chat at Bernstein’s 39th Annual Strategic Decisions Conference on Wednesday, May 31, at 3:30 p.m.
 CT.

 A live webcast of the conference will be available at aa.com/investorrelations.